The-Plottwist/libsh-iniparser/README.md

 ## Caveats

 1. Two arrays per section will be generated.
 One for keys and one for values.
 2. Both of these arrays are assumed to be the same length.
-Any loss of synchronization will cause failure.
+Any loss of synchronization will cause fatal failure.
 3. For a more secure approach, `#!/bin/bash` is used as SheBang.
 If this causes problems, please run `which bash` and change the SheBang accordingly.

 ## License